-Study of problems in the political analysis of rapidly changing and unstable "developing" nation states with an emphasis on problems of the political, economic, and social development of selected states.
+Study of problems in the political analysis of rapidly changing and unstable "developing" nation states with an emphasis on problems of political, economic, and social development.
 D

-POLS 4434 Terrorism Political Violence: 3 semester hours.
+POLS 4434 Terrorism and Political Violence: 3 semester hours.

 A survey of forms of domestic and transnational terrorism, other forms of political violence, and problems of counter-terrorism.
 D

-POLS 4435 National and Regional Studies: 3 semester hours.
+POLS 4435 Topics in National and Regional Studies: 3 semester hours.